 | 50. | 3520 | 30 | 0 | 860 | 80 | 5 | 810 | 65 | 35 |

-All values assume an on-axis source except for the “off-axis” set at a fiducial offset of 0.5 arcmin offset in both DETX and DETY.
-“Clean” events are those H+Mp events whose average energy resolution is within 2% of a fiducial 5 eV resolution.
-Bold text indicates the optimal rate and thus observing configuration.
+Values assume an on-axis source except for the “off-axis” set at a fiducial offset of 0.5 arcmin offset in both DETX and DETY.
+“Clean” events have an average energy resolution within 2% of a fiducial 5 eV.
+Bold text indicates the rate for the optimal configuration.
 The input spectrum is a power law with photoelectric absorption from cm of foreground atomic gas.
-Exact values are sensitive to the spectrum, structure in the PSF wings, etc. This table is for illustration only.
+Exact values are sensitive to the spectrum and other factors.
+This table is for illustration only.

 |